astral-sh/ruff/README.md

 #### [`avoid-escape`](#avoid-escape)

-Whether to avoid using single quotes if a string contains single quotes, or vice-versa with double quotes, as per [PEP8](https://peps.python.org/pep-0008/#string-quotes).
+Whether to avoid using single quotes if a string contains single quotes, or vice-versa with double quotes, as per [PEP 8](https://peps.python.org/pep-0008/#string-quotes).
 This minimizes the need to escape quotation marks within strings.

 **Default value**: `true`